shlee-lab/Qubic-Monero-Selfish-Mining-Analysis/README.md

 ## Inside Qubic’s Selfish Mining in Monero

-Analyzing Qubic’s behavior and its real impact on Monero’s network
+Analyzing Qubic’s behavior and its impact on Monero’s network

 ### Overview